camsmith03/RCU-in-Pintos/README.md

 ## What is RCU?

 Read-Copy-Update (RCU) is a method of synchronization that allows for wait-free reading of shared data.
 It is ideally used in read-mostly situations where no more than 10% of acesses made to some shared data structure are writes.

-> Side note: It is more in line to say _mostly_ wait-free, as any reads made in contention to concurrent updates can invalidate their cache forcing a refetch to the global storage.
-Assuming usage in the correct setting, these points of conention should remain rare enough to have little impact.
+> **Note**: It is more in line to say _mostly_ wait-free, as any reads made in
+> contention to concurrent updates can invalidate their cache forcing a refetch
+> to the global storage.
+Assuming usage in the correct setting, these points of
+> conention should remain rare enough to have little impact.

-The 80x86 architecture guarantees that updates to aligned, pointer sized values (sizeof (void\*)) are atomic at the hardware level.
+The x86 architecture guarantees that updates to aligned, pointer sized values (sizeof (void\*)) are atomic at the hardware level.
 That is to say, any update to an aligned shared pointer is guaranteed to be performed atomically.
 This means the reader will see either the old value or the new value, but not any partial changes to the value.
 This does not imply the update to a shared pointer will be visible to all cores immediately after but rather that the operation itself will not lead to undefined behavior.

 The question now becomes when can we ensure that value is no longer valid in the cache of any core, whereby we can free the memory it is using?

 ## How does it work?

-RCU solves that problem, with a technique that dictactes when old memory can be reclaimed, using the natural atomicity of aligned shared pointers on the 80x86 architecture to its advantage.
+RCU solves that problem, with a technique that dictactes when old memory can be reclaimed, using the natural atomicity of aligned shared pointers on the x86 architecture to its advantage.
 That is a _massive_ over-simplification, however generally speaking, the core idea is to combine the advantage the architecture provides with techniques to track grace geriods, or the completion of any reads on stale data before reclaimation takes place.

 For instance, consider the trivial example below (to keep it simple, ignore freeing memory for now):

 ```c
  int *shared_data = malloc (sizeof(int));